AlibabaCloudDocs/arms/intl.en-US/Prometheus/Configure alerts/Create an alert.md

 ## Procedure

+1. Log on to the [Prometheus console](https://prometheus.console.aliyun.com/#/home).

-1. In the top navigation bar, select a region.
+2. In the top navigation bar, select a region.
 Then, click the name of the Kubernetes cluster that you want to manage.

-2. In the left-side navigation pane, choose **Alarm configuration beta**, and then click **Create Alert** in the upper-right corner.
+3. In the left-side navigation pane, choose **Alarm configuration beta**, and then click **Create Alert** in the upper-right corner.

-3. In the **Create Alert** dialog box, set the following parameters, and then click **OK**.
+4. In the **Create Alert** dialog box, set the following parameters, and then click **OK**.

     **Note:** The **Time** parameter is not supported.